-When it comes to filing your income taxes, you want to be sure to claim every deduction and credit that you’re eligible for.
-After all, you don’t want to pay the “Taxman” more than you should.
+When filing your income taxes, you want to be sure to claim every deduction and credit for which you’re eligible.
+After all, you don’t want to pay the CRA more than you should.
 Some tax claims, however, can be carried forward to future years, which could end up saving you even more money.

 So, which deductions and credits can be deferred and, more importantly, how do you know if delaying a claim is the smart move for you?
-Read on to find out in our guide that explains when it pays to carry forward claims for Registered Retirement Pension Plan (RRSP) contributions, charitable donations, medical expenses and tuition fees.
+Our guide explains when it pays to carry forward claims for Registered Retirement Pension Plan (RRSP) contributions, charitable donations, medical expenses and tuition fees.

-Most Canadians know that any allowable contributions they make to an RRSP can be deducted from that year’s annual taxable income.
+Most Canadians can deduct any allowable contributions they make to an RRSP from that year’s annual taxable income.
 But did you know that it’s not mandatory to claim your deduction right away?
 That’s right!
 You can wait until any future tax year to claim part or all of your RRSP deduction.

 Why Wait to Claim RRSP Contribution Deductions?